MELISSA BLOCK, Host:

 BLOCK: I'm going to need you to go through in detail your assets, your liabilities.

 BLOCK: I have never thought, in my wildest dreams, this is where I'd would be.

 SMITH: Giarrusso leaves his lawyer's four hours later, his head still spinning and his inside still in knots over what he calls the B word.

 BLOCK: I was always taught that bankruptcy is just not an option.
 It's a weak way out, it's a quit.
 I don't want to quit.

 SMITH: Giarrusso considers dipping into his retirement account to help the business but then, the final straw.
 The bank is about to recall his credit line, and Giarrusso's bankruptcy lawyer says he is out of options.

-SMITH: Finally, after more than a week of angsting about it and decades in his family business, Giarrusso reluctantly agrees to sign the papers sending Bowl & Board into Chapter 11 bankruptcy protection.
+SMITH: Finally, after more than a week of angsting about it and decades in the family business, Giarrusso reluctantly agrees to sign the papers sending Bowl Board into Chapter 11 bankruptcy protection.